 Banff Bucket List Wrap-up

 There are so many amazing things to do in Banff National Park!
 If I had to pick just three, I would highly recommend going on a hike (Lake Agnes Teahouse and Big Beehive if in your skill level!), renting a canoe (Banff Canoe Club is the most budget-friendly canoe rental), and driving the Icefields Parkway to Jasper National Park.
+Two bonus ones are riding a gondola (Sunshine Meadows is my favourite if your body is able to hike around at the top!) and of course, Moraine Lake is my absolute favourite lake to visit.

 Remember if you’re driving your own vehicle, you will need a Canadian National Park pass displayed at all times in your windshield.
 You can purchase your pass on the way into the National Park (there are toll booths you cannot miss).
+BUT, don’t forget that it is free between June 19-September 7, 2026, just be sure to still stop so they can keep a tally of how many vehicles access the park.

 Remember to be a responsible visitor to Banff National Park, respect the wildlife, and Leave No Trace.